Damian Hall Reviews Walking Boots

 Star Rating: 7

-Damian Hall is an outdoor journalist who’s completed many of the world’s famous and not-so-famous long-distance walks, including the Everest Base Camp trek for his honeymoon.
-The tea-loving hillbilly is the author of the official Pennine Way guide and his newest book, Long Distance Walking in Britain, is out soon.
-There’s plenty more self-aggrandising hogwash on Twitter (@damo_hall) and at www.damianhall.info.
+Damian Hall is an outdoor journalist who’s completed many of the world’s famous and not-so-famous long-distance walks, including Everest Base Camp trek for his honeymoon.
+The tea-loving hillbilly is the author of Long Distance Walking in Britain, as well as the official guide to the Pennine Way.